jayacotton/Cromemco-boot-rom/README.md

 Cromemco 16fdc boot rom.

 The rom is welded to the p.c. board and to its rather difficult to read with the programmer.
 I used the DM command to dump the rom to the console.
-I had consol logging on, so in the end I had a file with the dump in it.
+I had console logging on, so in the end I had a file with the dump in it.

 Then...
 I wrote a really hasty program to read the dump file and convert it to